for the Study of Race, Ethnicity, and Culture

 Golden speaks on civil rights at international congress

-Tim Golden, WWU professor of philosophy and Donald Blake Center director, was a plenary speaker for the International Religious Liberty Association 8th World Congress in August 2017.
+Timothy Golden, WWU professor of philosophy, was a plenary speaker for the International Religious Liberty Association 8th World Congress in August 2017.

 IRLA World Congress - Timothy Golden